 Financial communications are increasingly being analyzed by computers rather than people.
 Technological advances have made it easier for investors and other stakeholders to quickly compile and dissect a wider range of information about a company—both written and verbal.
 They can now identify unclear or conflicting statements and positions more quickly than in the past.

 Inconsistent, conflicting, or unclear messaging can damage a company’s reputation or brand, compromise trust, negatively impact share price and cost of capital, and erode stakeholder confidence.
-For a majority of large buy-side investors (89%), confidence in management is the number one non-financial factor influencing their investment decision.1
+A majority of US institutional investors surveyed (88%), say they must trust the CEO before making or recommending an investment.3

-Most investors (90%) say the quality of a company’s reporting impacts their perception of the quality of its management.4 And we expect that sentiment is still accurate.
+In a 2017 survey, most investors (90%) told us the quality of a company’s reporting impacts their perception of the quality of its management.4 And we expect that sentiment is still accurate.
 At the same time, investors’ trust in certain information companies report is increasingly viewed with skepticism.
-It is imperative that a company’s financial communications—whether through press releases, earnings calls, annual reports, investor presentations, or other means—are consistent, clear, and transparent.
+It is imperative that a company’s financial and other communications—whether through press releases, earnings calls, annual reports, investor presentations, social media channels or other means—are clear, transparent, and consistent across platforms.

-As technology continues to play a larger role in communicating with investors and other stakeholders, companies may want to re-evaluate the role and composition of their communications and investor relations functions as well as consider whether the governance and controls over the use of data and technology should be enhanced.
+As technology continues to play a larger role in communicating with investors and other stakeholders, companies will want to re-evaluate the role and composition of their communications and investor relations functions as well as consider whether the governance and controls over the use of data and technology should be enhanced.
 In addition, companies may need to revisit the earnings release and earnings calls processes to make sure the information, and the way it is being provided, consider both a machine and human audience.
 The company may have a great story to tell about its growth, resilience or a change in strategic direction that needs to be heard in the manner intended.
 As a company starts to develop or enhance its communications on ESG reporting or other emerging matters, for example, these steps will make it more likely that investors and other audiences will get the message the company is trying to send.